idptools/metapredict/README.md

 **Additional Usage**

 **Altering the disorder theshhold -**
-To alter the disorder theshhold, simply set *disorder_threshold=my_value* where *my_value* is a float.
-The higher then treshold value, the more stringent the conservative metapredict will be for designating a region to be considered disordered.
+To alter the disorder theshold, simply set *disorder_threshold=my_value* where *my_value* is a float.
+The higher the treshold value, the more conservative metapredict will be for designating a region as disordered.
 Default = 0.42

 **Example**